twiecki/WhileMyMCMCGentlySamples/content/2014-1-2-Visualizing-MCMC.md

 a good intuition about this "drunken walk", see [here](http://healthyalgorithms.com/2010/03/12/a-useful-metaphor-for-explaining-mcmc/)).

-## Gibbs sampling
+## Slice sampling

-Lets see how Gibbs sampling fares with a slice step method.
+Lets see how Slice sampling fares.

-{% notebook sample_animation.ipynb cells[6:7] %}
+<iframe width="560" height="315" src="https://www.youtube.com/embed/5mMwKG7rbZQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-As you can see, Gibbs sampling does a much better job.
+As you can see, slice sampling does a much better job.
 For one thing, there are no rejections (which is a property of the algorithm).
 But there's still room for improvement.
-At the core, Gibbs sampling always updates one random variable at a time while keeping all others constant.
+At the core, slice sampling always updates one random variable at a time while keeping all others constant.
 This property leads to small steps being taken (imagine trying to move along a diagonal area on the chess board with a Rook)